julien-michot/tinyopt/README.md

 ```

 # Contributing
-Feel free to contribute to the project, otherwise, have fun using `tinyopt`!
+Feel free to contribute to the project, there's plenty of things to add,
+from adding binding to various languages to adding more solvers, examples and code optimizations
+in order to make `tinyopt`, truely the fastest optimization library!

+Otherwise, have fun using `tinyopt` ;)